I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_nic_oid_request.md

 Set the <b>Size</b> member to NDIS_SIZEOF_NDIS_SWITCH_NIC_OID_REQUEST_REVISION_1.

+`Flags`

+A ULONG value that contains a bitwise <b>OR</b> of flags.
+This member is reserved for NDIS.

+`SourcePortId`

+An NDIS_SWITCH_PORT_ID value that contains the unique identifier of the Hyper-V extensible switch port to which the OID request was originally issued.

+`SourceNicIndex`

+An NDIS_SWITCH_NIC_INDEX value that specifies the index of the source network adapter that is connected to the source extensible switch port specified by the <b>SourcePortId</b> member.

+`DestinationPortId`

+An NDIS_SWITCH_PORT_ID value that contains the unique identifier of the extensible switch port to which the OID request is to be forwarded.

+`DestinationNicIndex`

+An NDIS_SWITCH_NIC_INDEX value that specifies the index of the destination network adapter that is connected to the  extensible switch port specified by the <b>DestinationPortId</b> member.

 `OidRequest`

 A pointer to an <a href="..\ndis\ns-ndis-_ndis_oid_request.md">NDIS_OID_REQUEST</a> structure.
 This structure contains the data for the OID request that will be forwarded to the miniport driver of the network adapter specified by the <b>DestinationPortId</b> and <b>DestinationNicIndex</b> members.

-`SourceNicIndex`

-An NDIS_SWITCH_NIC_INDEX value that specifies the index of the source network adapter that is connected to the source extensible switch port specified by the <b>SourcePortId</b> member.

-`SourcePortId`

-An NDIS_SWITCH_PORT_ID value that contains the unique identifier of the Hyper-V extensible switch port to which the OID request was originally issued.

 ## Remarks
 The <b>NDIS_SWITCH_NIC_OID_REQUEST</b> structure is used in OID method requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh598266">OID_SWITCH_NIC_REQUEST</a>.